About The NO WASTED LIVES COALITION

 The No Wasted Lives Coalition, an interagency effort between UNICEF, Action Against Hunger, the Children’s Investment Fund Foundation, the European Commission Directorate-General for Humanitarian Aid and Civil Protection (ECHO), the UK Department for International Development (DFID), the IRC and World Food Programme (WFP).

-On a daily basis the site is managed by the No Wasted Lives Secretariat, housed at Action Against Hunger UK.
+On a daily basis the site is managed by the No Wasted Lives Secretariat, housed at Action Against Hunger UK and Humanitas Global LLC, USA.
 Therefore, for the purposes of the EU General Data Protection Regulation (GDPR), the data controller is Action Against Hunger UK, based in London, contactable at firstname.lastname@example.org.

 TAKING CARE OF YOUR INFORMATION